massoncheg/forgejo-docs/docs/admin/command-line.md

 ```
 NAME:
-   Forgejo forgejo-cli actions generate-runner-token - Generate a new token for a runner to use to register with the server
+   forgejo forgejo-cli actions generate-runner-token - Generate a new token for a runner to use to register with the server

 USAGE:
-   Forgejo forgejo-cli actions generate-runner-token
+   forgejo forgejo-cli actions generate-runner-token

 OPTIONS:
    --scope string, -s string  {owner}[/{repo}] - leave empty for a global runner